-APPLE INDEX BELOW, APPLES THAT ARE IN SEASON HERE AT THE STORE & ONES THAT ARE COMING SOON.
+APPLE INDEX BELOW, APPLES THAT ARE IN SEASON HERE AT THE STORE & ONES THAT ARE COMING SOON FALL 2024

 SWEET CRISP FUJI APPLES (IN STOCK)Description/Taste: Fuji apples are medium to large.
 The thick skin of the Fuji apple is light red with a yellow blush, and is oftentimes lined with red vertical stripes.
 The Fuji’s interior creamy white flesh is den…